About Belarusian Telecommunications Network

 Aleksandr Turlo explains the basic requirements of the IT process.
 One of the key requirements is the need to monitor not only IS incidents, but also implement changes in the configuration.
 For example, it is necessary to check that a particular change has been approved and to check compliance with procedures in accordance with the company’s operating processes.

-IT processes at ZAO BeST are based on ITIL recommendations, which fully comply with SOX audit requirements.
+IT processes at JSC BeST are based on ITIL recommendations, which fully comply with SOX audit requirements.

 Lifetech implemented all the ArcSight modules.
 It took less than four months to build the system in the existing IT landscape and configure all the necessary settings.
 The licenses were obtained in August 2016 and project implementation started at the end of September and completed in January 2017.

-Prior to starting the ArcSight ESM expansion, Lifetech specialists developed an architecture for the new SIEM system: they determined which of the systems, applications, and telecom equipment would be monitored and in what sequence they should be connected.
-Recommendations from Micro Focus experts were considered when making decisions.
+Prior to starting the ArcSight expansion, Lifetech specialists developed an architecture for the new SIEM system: they determined which of the systems, applications, and telecom equipment would be monitored and in what sequence they should be connected.
+Recommendations from Micro Focus experts were considered when making decisions

-In the final stages of the project, integration with a third-party SOC was achieved by rolling out additional ArcSight modules.
-“To optimize its processes, Lifetech has carried out integration with the monitoring and incident response center (SOC).
+In the final stages of the project, integration with a third-party Security operation center (SOC) was achieved by rolling out additional ArcSight modules.
+“Because JSC BeST is small and in order to optimize its processes, Lifetech has carried out integration with SOC.
 The stream of events that enters our SIEM system is duplicated in the SOC center.
 Its analytics perform the primary processing of IS incidents and report on critical incidents, providing the information discovered during the investigation.
 This allows us to decide on effective solutions and actions to eliminate identified incidents,” according to Alexandr Turlo.

 The new SIEM system based on ArcSight provides the required performance and data throughput.
 Lifetech specialists were able to ensure the guaranteed real-time collection of all events and their aggregation and normalization, despite the variety and distribution of systems by data centers and the industry specific system protocols (logs) of telecom equipment.
 Events are stored in the SIEM system for 90 days with instant access.
 Later events are backed up daily for 13 months without modification.

-Today, ArcSight ESM collects and analyzes events in critical systems, applications, and telecommunications equipment involved in supporting ZAO BeST’s business processes.
+Today, ArcSight ESM collects and analyzes events in critical systems, applications, and telecommunications equipment involved in supporting JSC BeST’s business processes.

 Broad Integration Capability with ArcSight ESM